-Expectations How NELNA will meet the Expectations Responsible Person Deliverables (minimum requirements) (Key Contributor) Procedures are established for effectively dealing with community enquiries and complaints.
-In adherence to EPR EMF4 NELNA enquiry and complaints procedures: In accordance with AS/NZS 10002-2014 Guidelines for Complaint Management in Organisations and EPR EMF4, the complaint management system ensures guidelines are in place for the effective and consistent handling of complaints related to project planning and construction.
+Expectations How M80RRA will meet the Expectations (minimum requirements) Responsible Person (Key Contributor) Deliverables Procedures are established for effectively dealing with community enquiries and complaints.
+In adherence to EPR EMIF4 M80RRA enquiry and complaints procedures: In accordance with AS/NZS 10002-2014 Guidelines for Complaint Management in Organisations and EPR EMF4, the complaint management system ensures guidelines are in place for the effective and consistent handling of complaints related to project planning and construction.
 This process is not applicable to disputes referred for resolution under contractual arrangements or for employment-related disputes.
 Resolving complaints at the earliest possible opportunity in a way that respects and values the stakeholder's feedback, can be one of the most important factors in recovering the stakeholder's confidence in the project and the team delivering it.
 It can also help prevent further escalation of complaints.
-A responsive, efficient, effective and fair complaints management system can assist an organisation to achieve this.
-The system applies to all project team members receiving or managing complaints made by a member of the public.
-Communications and Stakeholder Relations Lead Communications and Stakeholder Relations Team Functional Manager(s) Procedures delivered and verified in accordance with the Communication s and Community Engagement Plan (CCEP) Enquiries and complaints are recorded, acknowledged, and resolved in a timely manner as per EPR EMF4.
-Project enquiries and complaints: Consultation Manager will be the on-line database used to record details of all complaints and enquiries.
-At a minimum the following information will be recorded: Interactions via the MTIA Call Centre Interactions via the project email address Interactions received via the project webpage In person interactions Interactions via all other means.
-NELNA will resolve all complaints and, enquiries relating to project works and works planning as quickly as possible, consistent with the timeframes outlined below: MTIA Contact Centre/direct phone call: Two hours (urgent matters) Five business days (non-urgent matters) Five business days (non-urgent matters) Five business days (non-urgent matters) Eive business days (non-urgent matters) Eive business days (non-urgent matters) Communications and Stakeholder Relations Lead Communications and Stakeholder Relations Team Functional Manager(s) MTIA enquiry and complaints procedures adhered to.
-Monthly report of all enquiries and complaints.
-Up-to-date maintenance of all data in Consultation Manager
+A responsive, efficient, effective and fair Communications and Stakeholder Relations Lead Communications and Stakeholder Relations Team Functional Manager(s) Procedures delivered and verified in accordance with the Communications and Community Engagement Plan (CCEP)